kubernetes/website/content/en/docs/contribute/_index.md

 {{% capture whatsnext %}}

-- To read more about the basics of contributing to documentation, read [Start contributing](/docs/contribute/start/).
+- For more information about the basics of contributing to documentation, read [Start contributing](/docs/contribute/start/).
-- To understand how SIG Docs uses language in Kubernetes documentation, read the [Style Guide](/docs/contribute/style/style-guide/).
+- Follow the [Kubernetes documentation style guide](/docs/contribute/style/style-guide/) when proposing changes.
-- To understand more about SIG Docs, read [Participating in SIG Docs](/docs/contribute/participating/)
+- For more information about SIG Docs, read [Participating in SIG Docs](/docs/contribute/participating/).
-- To learn about Kubernetes documentation localization projects, read [Localizing Kubernetes documentation](/docs/contribute/localization/).
+- For more information about localizing Kubernetes docs, read [Localizing Kubernetes documentation](/docs/contribute/localization/).

 {{% /capture %}}